 4. DTC Success

 Direct to Consumer has been a trend that is growing rapidly all over the world.
-The reason for this is because of the increase in digital retail stores and e-commerce markets.
+The reason for this is the increase in digital retail stores and e-commerce markets.
 Direct to customer businesses are built on the premise that the brand must have personal and direct communication with the customer to be able to help them reach their maximum interest.

 5. Private Labels